QALB-Boy/blog/_posts/2024-09-02-physics-bioweapon.markdown

 It is possible to feed the real-time scans from NMR into an Artificial Intelligence model which can generate the bioacoustic resonant frequencies.

-This can be used for: dizziness, confusion, burns, squeezing, irritation, vibration, shaking, cuts, internal organs “burning” inside, cardiac arrest.
+This can be used for: dizziness, confusion, burns, squeezing, irritation, vibration, shaking, cuts, internal organs “burning” inside, cardiac arrest, insomnia.

 This is achieved by switching on and off at the exact waveform over the top of the resonant frequency of water.